Mr-zerozero7/MinimalistSaikumarP/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was styledComponents with [Create React App]

+### `npx create-react-app minimalist-saikumar`

+# Importing Dependences

+### npm
+`react-router-dom`,
+`react-icons`,
+`styled-components`,
+`reactjs-popup`

+To render multiple pages on a single page, we can use a BrowserRouter as Router and Switch between pages using Routes So import the required from the 'react-router-dom' library

 ## Available Scripts